engson/kyb/README.md

 `helm history [release]` to see history of a release.

 `helm uninstall [release]` Removes release from the cluster.

 ### Helm charts

 A _chart_ is a Helm package.
 It contains all the resource definitions necessary to run an application, tool, or service inside of a Kubernetes cluster.
 Like a Yum RPM file.
 Keep track of a set of kubernetes resources (pods, deployments, services etc) in the project.

 A _Release_ is an instance of a chart running in a Kubernetes cluster.
-A chart can be installed many tiles into the same cluster.
+A chart can be installed many times into the same cluster.
 With each installation, a new _release_ is created.

-parameters settings for easy of resuse.

 ### Config files